ValeriaVG/greatlittle.software/content/blog/evilcorp-syndrome/index.md

 The first assumption that one needs to make to be able to properly violate other people is to convince oneself that they're not people.
 That whatever is being done is done to a faceless mass, a general number, not individuals.
 We are born with a certain failsafe mechanism in place that prevents us from harming each other unless we have to protect ourselves.
 At least that is my understanding of the claim Marshall B. Rosenberg makes in one of my favourite books: "Non-violent communication: the language of life".

-So for us to hurt someone with premediation with need to first coerce ourselves to believe that we're doing the right thing.
+So for us to hurt someone with premediation we'd need to first coerce ourselves to believe that we're doing the right thing.

 And the easiest way to do so is to focus on metrics: it's not 200 human beings suffering anymore, it's 200 users.
 It's just a number.
 And the number is, by definition, infinite.